Placeholder and Float Label in DropDownList

 FloatLabel

-Use the FloatLabelType property to specify the floating label behavior of the DropDownList that the Placeholder text floats above the TextBox based on the following values.
-FloatLabelType is applicable only when Placeholder is used.
-FloatLabelType is depends on Placeholder.
-Default value of FloatLabelType is Never.
+Use the FloatLabelType property to control floating label behavior, where the Placeholder text moves above the input.
+FloatLabelType works only when a Placeholder is set.
+The default value is Never.

 | Type | Description |